KYA Platform Documentation

 TypeScript SDK with complete type definitions, 3 auth methods, and full model/framework/PDLSS registration support.
 Includes CLI.

-import { AstraSync } from '@astrasyncai/sdk';
+import { AstraSync } from '@astrasyncai/verification-gateway/registration';

 const client = new AstraSync({